xmsec/PhysicsBird/README.md

 using bigdecimal and view pager. creating new round method and getValidNumber mothod.

-other files will be upload in these days.
+other files will be uploaded in these days.